ESTABLISHING OUR GOAL

 Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when he appears, we shall be like him, for we shall see him as he is.
 (I John 3:2)

 Then the remainder of the chapter contains what probably is the strongest admonition to Christians not to sin, that is found in the New Testament.
-Again, we have a case of the cut-and-past theology so prevalent in our day.
+Again, we have a case of cut-and-paste theology so prevalent in our day.

 Everyone who has this hope in him purifies himself, just as he is pure.
 Everyone who sins breaks the law; in fact, sin is lawlessness.
 But you know that he appeared so that he might take away our sins.
 And in him is no sin.
 No one who lives in him keeps on sinning.
 No one who continues to sin has either seen him or known him.
 (I John 3:3-6)